 Our Director of Research and Innovation, Jamie Smith has contributed to the latest issue of Welsh Housing Quarterly (WHQ).
-He talks about our how our innovation spin-out, Side-by-Side, started out, and the three main challenges it will initially be tackling.
+He talks about our how Side-by-Side Innovation started out, and the three main challenges it will initially be tackling.

 In an earlier article (WHQ 120) I talked about what innovation should or shouldn’t be.
 The main premise was that innovation is not an exercise in trying new things, but a rigorous problem-solving process, underpinned by design principles and a scientific method.

 The Welsh housing sector has a heritage of embracing new ideas and implementing new solutions, but not in a way that constitutes innovation in its pure sense.
 Community Housing Cymru, through its Alcemi programme and Innovation Working Group, is making positive strides in addressing this, recognising the distinction between true innovation and everything else.
 This is a welcome development.